 McClure's Pickles, Detroit, $40.00

 Craft cocktails are all the rage these days.
 In fact the trend even landed the entrepreneurs who make these drinking vinegars in the Shark Tank.
 The true bartender on your list will love the chance to experiment with any of these flavorful delights.
-Choices include Detroit Fig Leaf, Michigan Cranberry, Lemon & Ginger, Michigan Apple Pie, Michigan Beet & Carrot, Pineapple & Fennel Seed, or the extra special Michigan Saskatoon for $20.
+Choose any three flavors from Detroit Fig Leaf, Michigan Cranberry, Lemon & Ginger, Michigan Apple Pie, Michigan Beet & Carrot, Detroit Thai Basil, or Michigan Saskatoon.

 Nellie's Lavender Estate , Jackson, $6.00

-Lavender not only smells incredible, it's a culinary delight.
+Lavender not only smells incredible, it is a culinary delight.
 This amazing sugar can be used as an elegant glass rimmer or to create a unique simple syrup for craft cocktails.
 It can even add new life to old non-alcoholic standards like tea and lemonade.

 Monte Nagler Fine Arts, Farmington Hills, $98.00

 An image from award-winning photographer, Monte Nagler, is a gift that will continue to inspire and delight its recipient for years to come.
-There are literally hundreds from which to choose, with a variety of matting and sizing options.
-This 8.5" x 11" example features a serene sunset in the magical Michigan town of Manistee.
+There are literally hundreds from which to choose, like this stunner of Lower Tahquamenon Falls.
+A variety of matting and sizing options are available.

 Cass Community Social Services, Detroit, $35.00